-Determining The Scope Of The ISMS For ISO 27001 Requirement 4.3
+Determining The Scope Of The ISMS - ISO 27001 Requirement 4.3

-Section 4.3 of the standard involves setting the scope of your Information Security Management System.
-This is a crucial process as it will tell stakeholders, including customers, auditors and staff, what areas of your business are covered by your ISMS.
+Clause 4.3 of the ISO 27001 standard involves setting the scope of your Information Security Management System.
+This is a crucial part of the ISMS as it will tell stakeholders, including senior management, customers, auditors and staff, what areas of your business are covered by your ISMS.
 You should be able to quickly and simply describe or show your scope to an auditor and ideally a lay person as your new staff will need to know too.
 The external auditor for the ISMS (assuming you are going for independent certification) will probably also want to see the Statement of Applicability detail at the same time as the scope.

 - Building on the point above, if you did leave parts out of scope, what would the impact be for staff?
 Would some of their work be in scope and some out of scope?
 If so are there additional risks and complications where they might confuse practices (say), not protect work, and cause more threat from following two different approaches?

 - Are there opportunities to describe things differently e.g. treat some satellite offices as tele/remote workers, not as physical premises or locations in scope?

 - Simplifying or constraining scope early could make sense if you can effectively segment the information boundaries and demonstrate the risks are being addressed.
 However, if you have a goal of adding in something later then keep in mind that a material change in scope might trigger a need for another audit, depending on what, when, how and whether driven by internal goals or external pressures.

 ISMS.online comes pre-configured with practical templates and tools for much of the ISMS including this area so you can easily Adopt, Adapt and Add to them, saving huge amounts of time and cost in implementation.

 The optional Virtual Coach programme also comes with video coaching on how to do the exercises well and has helpful advice for quickly and easily setting the scope too.